NEWS AND EVENTS

 If you're interested in joining us during the week, drop us an email and we'll add you to our WhatsApp weekday work group.

-Bring sturdy shoes, gloves, warm clothes and water - and a thermos of your favourite brew if you want to stayfor a chat and a cuppa afterwards.
+Wear sturdy shoes, gloves, warm clothes and bring some water - and/or a thermos of your favourite brew if you want to remain for a chat and a cuppa afterwards.

 HOW CAN I HELP?